MaxAlvarez123/PostosTicketInstallation/README.md

 - To create a Help Topic go to Admin Panel -> Mange -> Help Topic -> Add New Help Topic

-- And those are all of the basic feature to get ur ticketing system up and running.
+- And those are all of the basic feature to get your ticketing system up and running.

 </p>
 <br />